 The hnone, pnone represent the probability of not hiring anyone for a given vacancy.
 While expression (??) might look ugly, it is simply the standard multinomial distribution with the relevant model parameters.

-Note also, that in the case where the department is over size, vN(t) is equal to zero and no hiring would likely occur that year (unless some opportunistic hiring opportunity presents itself).
+Note also, that in the case where the department is over the upper boundary, vN(t) is equal to zero and no hiring would likely occur that year (unless some opportunistic hiring opportunity presents itself).

-5 Three Models Using Different Replacement Strategies
+4 Three Models Using Different Replacement Strategies

-5.1 Hire-Promote

-5.2 Promote-Hire

-5.3 Multinomial hiring (including changes in department size)

-5 .4 Example of mobility process

-4.4 Example of mobility process

-The following extended example is for Model 3 in which faculty hires and promotions are independent and the cascade begins with full professors and ends with assistant professors.

-Initially professors leave according to the attrition rate at their level.
-These vacancies are filled either through promotion or hiring.
-In the original model there was a serial process where either hires were completed first and then remaining vacancies were filled by promotion, or vice versa.
-In the simultaneous choice model, both hiring, promotion, or no fill are completed at the same time.
-We achieve this by assigning a probability to all five potential choices:

-Hire a woman

-Hire a man

-Promote a woman

-Promote a man

-No fill

-The sum of the probabilities for the choice must sum to 1.
-For example, if there are 5 total vacancies at level 3, then there may be a 20% chance for a male hire, a 20% chance for female hire, a 20% for male promotion, a 20% chance for female promotion, and a 20% chance for leaving the position unfilled.
-We take a random draw from a uniform distribution and if the value of that draw falls between 0-0.20, then a male is hired, if the draw falls between (0.20 to 0.40] then a woman is hired, and so forth.
-Once a choice is made for all vacancies, the model proceeds to the next level, just as in the original simulation.
-[IS THIS STILL ACCURATE?]
+The simulation provides three models with different replacement strategies.
+After attrition, Model 1 (Hire-Promote) hires faculty first and fills remaining vacancies with promotions.
+After attrition, Model 2 (Promote-Hire) promotes faculty first and fills remaining vacancies with hires.
+After attrition, in Model 3 (Independent) hiring and promotions are calculated independent of one another.

+[STRUCTURE HERE TBD.
+I THINK WE SHOULD DESCRIBE MODEL 3 AND PUT THE DESCRIPTIONS FOR MODELS 1 AND 2 IN AN APPENDIX.]

 A. Full Professors - Vacancies and Replacements (Level 3).

 Attrition.
 At the end of each time step, full professors leave at the department's full professor attrition rate.
 Assume there are 20 full professors and the attrition rate for both women and men is 0.25.
 At the end of the year, five full professors leave creating five vacancies.
+If the attrition rate produces a fractional FTE, the number is rounded up to the next integer.

 Hiring.
 The full professor hiring rate for women is used to decide how many of the vacancies will be filled by women.
 Assume the hiring rate for women full professors is 0.20.
 For each vacancy, draw randomly from a Bernoulli distribution with a 20% chance of getting a 1, in which case a woman is hired, and an 80% chance of getting a 0, in which case a woman is not hired.
 After drawing five times, once for each vacancy, the sum of the five 0/1 draws yields 0 to 5 women full professor hires, leaving N-(0 to 5) positions that must be considered for men.